 See the SampleMultipleServicesLauncher sample program in the ECE SDK for an example of how to send MSCC requests to ECE.
-For more information, see "ECE Sample Programs".
+For more information, see "ECE Sample Programs ".

-Advice of Charge and Advice of Promotion
+4 Advice of Charge and Advice of Promotion

-You can configure Advice of Charge (AOC) and Advice of Promotion (AOP) in Oracle Communications Elastic Charging Engine (ECE).
+Learn how to configure Advice of Charge (AOC) and Advice of Promotion (AOP) in Oracle Communications Elastic Charging Engine (ECE).